ycm-core/YouCompleteMe/README.md

 mode and Vim disables `<C-U>` in completion mode as a "feature."
 Sadly there's nothing I can do about this.

+### YCM conflicts with UltiSnips TAB key usage

+YCM comes with support for UltiSnips (snippet suggestions in the popup menu), but you'll have to change the UltiSnips mappings.
+See `:h UltiSnips-triggers` in Vim for details.
+You'll probably want to change some/all of the following
+options:

+    g:UltiSnipsExpandTrigger
+    g:UltiSnipsJumpForwardTrigger
+    g:UltiSnipsJumpBackwardTrigger

 ### Why isn't YCM just written in plain VimScript, FFS?

 Because of the identifier completion engine and subsequence-based filtering.